Gaetana Tolomeo

-Gaetana Tolomeo (10 April 1936 – 24 January 1997), also known as Nuccia, was an Italian Roman Catholic who has been beatified, the last stage before sainthood.
-Tolomeo went through her entire life either confined to her bed or in a chair due to a progressive paralysis that rendered her disabled (she had suffered from this since her childhood to which no doctor could help alleviate).
-Throughout her life she gained a reputation for her piousness and the messages of the Gospel she sought to spread to others while a guest on a local radio station from 1994 until her death.
+Gaetana Tolomeo (10 April 1936 – 24 January 1997), also known as "Nuccia", was an Italian Roman Catholic laywoman. who has been beatified in 2019.

+Tolomeo went through her entire life either confined to her bed or in a chair due to a progressive paralysis that rendered her disabled (she had suffered from this since her childhood.
+Throughout her life she gained a reputation for her piousness.
+She sought to spread the messages of the Gospel to others while a guest on a local radio station from 1994 until her death.
 Her time on the radio station marked her interest in reaching out for the conversion of sinners with an emphasis on reaching out to prostitutes or families in need.

-Her beatification process opened just over a decade following her death and she became titled as a Servant of God; it was a decade following that in which Pope Francis titled her as Venerable upon confirming her life of heroic virtue.
-The Pope later confirmed her beatification in 2020 upon the confirmation of a miracle attributed to her intercession; Tolomeo was beatified in Catanzaro on 3 October 2021.